isaacplmann/ngrx-query/README.md

 `ngrx-query` is a library for querying and managing network state in [Angular (2+)](https://angular.io) applications that use [ngrx](https://github.com/ngrx/store).
 It is a port of the [redux-query](https://github.com/amplitude/redux-query) library - many thanks to `redux-query` for coming up with a very useful library.
 For an in-depth explanation of what problems `redux-query` (and, by extension, `ngrx-query`) solve, read [Introducing redux-query](https://amplitude.engineering/introducing-redux-query-7734e7215b3b).

+Check out the [demo](https://isaacplmann.github.io/ngrx-query/) to see the final outcome, but the real power of this library is the reduction of boilerplate code.

 With `ngrx-query` you can:

 - Declare your network dependencies right next to your Angular components.
 Data is requested automatically when components mount.
 When components update and unmount, ~in-flight requests are automatically cancelled~ the subscription is automatically unsubscribed.
 TODO: check if in-flight requests really are cancelled.